BedStory Mattress Review (2025)

 Are BedStory mattresses good?

 The 12″ hybrid BedStory mattress we reviewed scored well in third-party engineer testing (commissioned by us).
 This mattress is affordable and may be a good option for sleepers looking for a budget hybrid mattress.
+However, BedStory isn’t transparent about where their mattresses are made.
+The 30-night sleep trial is also much shorter than the 100-night industry average.

 Where are BedStory mattresses made?

-BedStory doesn’t disclaim where their mattresses are manufactured on their website or on their third-party seller sites like Amazon.
-It’s unclear whether all their mattresses are made in Cambodia, or if they use various manufacturing locations.
+The BedStory mattress we purchased was made in Cambodia.
+BedStory doesn’t disclose where their mattresses are manufactured, either on their website or on their third-party seller sites like Amazon.
+It’s unclear whether all their mattresses are made in Cambodia, or if the company uses various manufacturing locations.

 Who makes BedStory mattresses?